 Egg-Laying Changes Or Issues: Avian Leukosis Virus (Lymphoid Leukosis), Coccidiosis, Egg Binding (Egg Bound), Egg Yolk Peritonitis/ Coelomitis, Fowl Pox, Impacted Oviduct, Internal Laying, Newcastle Disease, Prolapse, Salpingitis, Soft-Shelled Eggs, Reproductive Tract Cancer (Ovarian or Oviductal), Vent Gleet/Cloacitis/Thrush, Worms

-Energy/Movement: Arthritis (Osteoarthritis and Septic Arthritis), Aspergillosis, Avian Influenza, Botulism, Coccidiosis, Crop Impaction, Sour Crop (Candidiasis), Egg Binding (Egg Bound), Egg Yolk Peritonitis/ Coelomitis, Fowl Cholera, Fowl Pox, Gout, Heat Exhaustion, Heart Problems, Joint Infections, Marek’s Disease, Molting, Mycoplasma, Osteomyelitis, Reticuloendotheliosis, Salmonellosis, Spraddle Leg, Vent Gleet/Cloacitis/Thrush
+Energy/Movement: Arthritis (Osteoarthritis and Septic Arthritis), Aspergillosis, Avian Influenza, Botulism, Coccidiosis, Crop Impaction, Sour Crop (Candidiasis), Egg Binding (Egg Bound), Egg Yolk Peritonitis/ Coelomitis, Fowl Cholera, Fowl Pox, Gout, Heat Exhaustion, Heart Problems, Marek’s Disease, Molting, Mycoplasma, Osteomyelitis, Reticuloendotheliosis, Salmonellosis, Spraddle Leg, Vent Gleet/Cloacitis/Thrush

 Weight: Avian Leukosis Virus (Lymphoid Leukosis), Aspergillosis, Gout, Marek’s Disease, Mycoplasma, Vent Gleet/Cloacitis/Thrush, Crop Impaction, Reproductive Tract Cancer (Ovarian or Oviductal), Reticuloendotheliosis, Worms

 Abdominal Fluid Buildup